-Being able to bottle feed their preemie in the NICU is a moment of pure joy for all parents after having seen their baby being fed through tubes.
+Every parent wants to make sure that their baby is taken care of right from the time of conception.
+Having a preterm baby comes with its own set of challenges; however, not being able to feed the baby can physically and emotionally draining.
+Being able to bottle feed their preemie in the NICU is a moment of pure joy for all parents, especially after having seen their baby being fed through tubes.
 Bottle feeding premature babies, however, is not as simple as bottle feeding a term infant and can be very tricky.
-Nurses are always around to assist but here are a few tips you should know on bottle feeding your preemie.
+Nurses are always around to assist, but here are a few tips you should know on bottle feeding your preemie.

-- Getting the time right is important.
-Some babies wake up and cry when hungry and others need to be fed on a schedule every 3 to 5 hours.
+- Getting the time right is essential.
+Some babies wake up and cry when hungry, and others need to be fed on a schedule every 3 to 5 hours.
 Understand your baby’s rhythms and feed him when he most needs it.
 Feeding times ideally shouldn’t exceed 30 minutes.

 - Feed the baby in a seated up position and not cradled in the arms.
 This is one of the best bottle feeding positions for premature babies as it ensures that they stay awake and feed on a good position.
-Sit him on your lap while supporting his head with your non-dominant arm.
+Bring him to your lap while supporting his head with your non-dominant arm.
 Your dominant arm can then feed the baby with a bottle.